writethedocs/www/docs/hiring-guide/index.rst

 Welcome!
 This guide aims to help those looking to hire documentarians find the perfect candidate, and to help job-seeking documentarians find the perfect position.
 Its content focuses on tricky points in the process of hiring a documentarian.

-A great place to start on your hiring or job-seeking journey is by posting to or browsing the job board.
-Check it out over at https://jobs.writethedocs.org/.

 .. contents:: Table of Contents
     :depth: 3